MikeHopley/ftl-ships-strategy/index.md

 Sector 1 distress beacons are well worth visiting.
 You have a clone bay, plus blue options from Rock crew (good) and Rock Plating (okay).

-### Balance Mod

-Both starting weapons can distract defence drones, allowing hacking to slip through.
-Rock Plating sells for 30, Teleporter costs 80.

 ## Stealth A

 Plan your jumps carefully, to avoid being forced into asteroid fields.
 Suns and pulsars are also bad, since they have a higher chance of enemies with drones.
 Look for flexible routes, so you can skip these hazards without losing beacons.
-Consider avoiding nebulas too, as they often contain Auto-assaults (with drones).
+Consider avoiding nebulas too, as they often contain Auto-assaults.

 Time your volley precisely.
 It’s often best to wait a moment before firing the Dual Lasers, so that the Mini Beam damages engines to increase the chance of the second laser hitting.
 When possible, start firing the Dual Lasers before cloaking.
 The Mini Beam can hit four rooms on many ships.

 Against Zoltan Shields, use [precise beam placement and timing](https://www.youtube.com/watch?v=PPji41olyFM&t=1m20s) to help disable weapons.

-Your weapons are strong initially, but slot-inefficient.
-You’ll probably replace one of them eventually, and it’s difficult to choose which.
-If you’re hacking shields, maybe keep the Mini Beam; otherwise, maybe keep the Dual Lasers.
+With hacking, the starting weapons can both be kept for the whole game.
+More likely, you’ll replace at least one with something harder-hitting.
+Nevertheless, don’t ignore the possibility of keeping both; you can save a lot of scrap on weapons upgrades.

 As on Stealth B, keeping oxygen below 50% decreases the chance of weapons/cloaking being hit.
 With fast weapons though (and a long walk to sensors), it’s not worth using the weapons depower trick.